gabrielemariotti/RecyclerViewItemAnimators/README.md

-This repo provides simple animators for the item views in the `RecyclerView` This code is cloned from `DefaultItemAnimator` provided by Google, customizing the part highlighted as "Custom implementation".
+This repo provides simple animators for the item views in the `RecyclerView` This code is cloned from `DefaultItemAnimator` provided by Google customizing the animations.

 **SlideInOutLeftItemAnimator** : which applies a slide in/out from/to the left animation **SlideInOutRightItemAnimator** : which applies a slide in/out from/to the right animation